oracle/truffleruby/doc/user/jruby-migration.md

 use from any GraalVM language, to any other GraalVM language.
 This isn't compatible with existing JRuby Java interop, so you will need to migrate.

+TruffleRuby does [experimentally support](jruby-java-interop.md) some of JRuby's approach to Java interop, but we aren't sure how complete this will be so we do not recommend using it at the moment. `require 'java'` to use it.

 Polyglot programming in general is [documented elsewhere](polyglot.md) - this section describes it relative to JRuby.